 - City of Cartagena Dock Fee

 Sail through the shimmering waters of Cartagena Bay and enjoy unlimited Pirates’ Punch (with or without Rum) and refreshing Pirates’ Coconut Lemonade (with or without Rum).
-These expertly crafted cocktails are designed to satisfy your thirst and awaken your inner pirate.
+All cocktails are expertly crafted to satisfy your thirst and awaken your pirate spirit.

-Witness our talented crew fire a cannon, playfully signaling to other ships while immersing you in a thrilling pirate atmosphere.
-With energetic music, captivating pirate stories, and breathtaking views, this sunset cruise guarantees an unforgettable experience for everyone.
+Witness our talented crew fire a cannon, playfully signaling to other ships while immersing you in the swashbuckling atmosphere.
+With lively music, pirate stories, and breathtaking views, this sunset cruise guarantees a memorable experience for everyone.

-Join us for an evening filled with adventure, joy, and stunning sunsets—where the spirit of the high seas comes alive!
+Join us for an evening filled with adventure, laughter, and stunning sunsets—where the spirit of the high seas awaits!

 For a full refund, cancel at least 24 hours before the scheduled departure time.